Monica Barbaro asks about talking to animals

 I've been really

-and people I mean
+and people, I mean,

+of course, people want to help her.
 And that's, I hope she's somebody that's open to help.

-So that's why she had me finally tell people about it because she was like, I need help.
+Very much so.
+That's why she had me finally tell people about it because she was like, I need help.

 I've just been like really grateful for everybody who's, I mean, even my good friends are like just calling her.
+Yeah.

+Yeah.
 And like talking with her.

-And like, yeah.
+And like,

-That part just like really
+I don't know, that part just like really

 so much.

-And this, and I've made new friends who've been like, what can I do?
+And this, and I've made new friends who've been like, What can I do?
+How can I help?
+Like people, strangers that I don't know.

 please help and look at her information.
+I mean, just like,

-it's been like, I hate that it's under these circumstances, but just seeing people
+like, I hate that it's under these circumstances, but just seeing people

 come together like that.

-It's hard to like remember and feel that you have that support network
+remember and feel that you have that support network

 I've been

 my hand off of you.
+No,

 I love it.

-I've been, uh, this year has been a
+I've been, uh, this year has been a it has tested me in many ways, but people have

-has tested me in many ways, um, but people have um just freaking showed up for me in
+just freaking showed up for me in

 ways I could have never expected.
+So it's like just

-it's what's gotten me through it, Yeah.
+what's gotten me through it.
+Yeah.

 So, you know, she's going to fight it.
+Yeah.

 We're going to do everything we can.

+She'll fight it.
 And then she's,

-But as you said, she has an entire army behind her.
+you know.
+She'll fight it, but as you said, she has an entire army behind her.

+Yeah.
 I mean, of

-Family, friends, neighbors,
+course, family, friends, neighbors,

 townies,